 If you're a side sleeper who is above average in height and weight, or you suffer from chronic back pain, finding the perfect solution is a bit more complicated, though: a mattress that's too soft may not provide the proper spinal alignment for side sleepers in either of those categories.

 Our top recommendations for any side sleeper having difficulty finding the right fit are to choose either a zoned mattress or a latex mattress.
 Zoned mattresses are created specifically for side sleepers, delivering exactly the right amount of support where you need it most: the center of your bed.
 Because the majority of your body weight is shifted to the lumbar and hip regions when you sleep on your side, a firmer middle provides much needed spinal support.
 Meanwhile, more contouring zones at the head, shoulders, knees, and feet deliver the targeted pressure point relief that comes with a softer surface.
 Conversely, natural latex is one of the most desirable sleep materials because it delivers a unique buoyant quality that relaxes muscles and relieves tension, lifting away the pressures of the day while you sleep.
-Latex is available in both all-foam mattresses and high-quality hybrid models—a combination of latex foam and individually pocketed coils that provides deep compression support to any bed while decreasing motion transfer.
+Latex mattresses are available as an all-foam, and hybrid versions—a combination of latex foam and individually pocketed coils that provides deep compression support to any bed while decreasing motion transfer.